Arrogant Man Can't Give Straight Answer, Shocked When GH Handles Problem Solo

 The OP will find someone much better

 Additionally, establishing a safe space for discussions can encourage open communication.
-Research indicates that when individuals feel safe and respected, they are more likely to share their thoughts and feelings openly.
+When individuals feel safe and respected, they are more likely to share their thoughts and feelings openly.
 Creating an environment where both parties can express concerns without fear of judgment can significantly improve communication dynamics.

 Engaging in regular check-ins about feelings and expectations can also prevent misunderstandings and promote a culture of transparency.